Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub_custom_environments.md

 "my-kernel" for our user kernel.
 We recommend to prefix your kernels with keywords like `haswell`, `ml`, `romeo`, `venv`, `conda`.
 This way, you can later recognize easier how you built the kernel and on which hardware it will work.
-Depending on that hardware, allocate resources:
+Depending on that hardware, allocate resources as follows.

 ## Preliminary Steps